RobinHartmann/Isbn13Verifier/README.md

 ### Installation

-Just copy over the generated apk and install it.
+Just copy over the apk and install it.

 ## Authors